 In 2009, a 20,000 tpa commercial scale demonstration plant was constructed to test the application of the AnaeCo™ System.
 Following independent certification and the meeting of a range of performance criteria, project stakeholders agreed to proceed with construction of a full-scale plant.
 Construction of the expanded 60,000 tpa plant commenced in 2011 and reached the advanced commissioning stage by the end of 2013.
 AnaeCo’s project responsibilities were to provide technology, systems and plant design and commissioning services under a joint venture Design and Construct agreement with engineering firm Monadelphous.

-The AnaeCo™ Plant is an asset owned by investment funds managed by Palisade Investment Partners and is contracted to receive 55,000 tpa of mixed Municipal Solid Waste (MSW) provided by participating regional councils.
+The AnaeCo™ Plant is contracted to receive 55,000 tpa of mixed Municipal Solid Waste (MSW) provided by participating regional councils.
 The plant and system provided by AnaeCo was designed to suit the characteristics of incoming MSW, existing transfer station operational and site constraints and the plant owner’s business requirements.
 Plant modules included an AnaeCo™ MRF based on a single trommel line, a 3 vessel DiCOM™ BCF and supporting ancillary services including an odour management system and a power generation system.

 The entire plant is managed and automated by AnaeCo’s proprietary process control system.
 The AnaeCo™ Plant will divert around 75% of the incoming MSW previously destined for landfill, instead recovering valuable resources including organic fertiliser, renewable energy in the form of biogas and clean recyclable metals, plastics and glass.